Machines with Software eXchangeability 2 (MSX2)

-MSX (Machines with Software eXchangeability) was the name of the standard for consumer computers in the 1980s.
-It was an attempt to create uniform standards for hardware developers, initiated by the Japanese branch of Microsoft and Kazuhiko Nishi, who headed it at that time.
-The well-known Japanese company ASCII Corporation, founded by Nishi together with Kazuya Watanabe specifically for this purpose, also participated in the development of the standard on purpose for this purpose.
-Computers of the MSX standard gained great popularity in the Land of the Rising Sun and a number of other countries, however, despite the support of Microsoft, they hardly gained popularity in the USA and Europe.
-More than 7.5 million MSX-compatible computers were sold in the world, of which 5 million were sold in the Land of the Rising Sun.
+Machines with Software eXchangeability 2 was the title of the benchmark for home computing in the 1980s.
+It was considered an attempt to create uniform stereotypes for the creators of hardware, initiated by the Japanese branch of Microsoft and Kazuhiko Nishi, who headed it at that time.
+The now well-known Japanese company ASCII Corporation, based Nishi together with Kazuya Watanabe, took part in the development of the standard on purpose for this purpose.
+Computers of the MSX standard gained great popularity in the Land of the Rising Sun and a number of other countries, however, not paying attention to the help of Microsoft, they practically did not gain popularity in the USA and Europe.
+In total, more than 7.5 million copies of MSX-compatible computers were sold in the world, of which 5 million were sold in the Land of the Rising Sun.

-Nisi proposed the MSX standard as an attempt to create a unified industry standard for consumer computers.
-Inspired by the triumph of standardization in video recording (the VHS standard), almost all electronics manufacturers, including Goldstar, Philips, and Spectravideo, have developed and marketed MSX computers.
-Any device or software bearing the MSX logo has been interoperable with third-party MSX products.
-Specifically, the standard described the format and functionality of expansion cartridges, which allowed any expansion device or game cartridge to work on any MSX computer.
+Nishi proposed the MSX stereotype as an aspiration to create the only industry benchmark for home computers.
+Inspired by the triumph of standardization in video recording (the VHS standard), almost all electronics manufacturers, including Goldstar, Philips and Spectravideo, developed and promoted MSX reference computers.
+Each instrument or software bearing the MSX logo was compatible with other manufacturers' MSX reference products.
+In particular, the stereotype outlined the format and performance of expansion cartridges, in fact, which allowed any expansion devices or game cartridges to work on any computer of the MSX standard.

 Nishi's stereotype consisted in a key way of several knots already available.
-These are a Zilog Z80 microprocessor operating at a frequency of 3.58 MHz, the TMS9918 video controller from Texas Instruments with 16 KB of video memory, and the AY-3-8910 sound generator chip from General Instrument (GI).
-These components, together with Microsoft's MSX BASIC interpreter, made MSX a competitive standard, but also made the cost of the corresponding computers quite high.
-The MSX stereotype strongly resembled the SV-328 home computer from Spectravideo, which already existed at that time, but this computer did not fully comply with the MSX standard.
-Spectravideo subsequently released the SV-728, which was already a standard MSX computer.
+These are a Zilog Z80 microprocessor operating at a frequency of 3.58 MHz, a TMS9918 video controller from Texas Instruments with 16 KB of video memory, and an AY-3-8910 sound generator chip from General Instrument (GI).
+These components, together with Microsoft's MSX BASIC interpreter, created the MSX as a competitive stereotype, but also made the price of its proper computers quite high.
+The MSX stereotype strongly resembled the SV-328 home computer from Spectravideo, which already existed at that time, but this computer did not fully correspond to the MSX standard.
+After that, Spectravideo released the SV-728, which was already considered a normal MSX computer.

-Prior to the advent and subsequent great success of Nintendo's Famicom, MSX computers were the primary home platform for Japan's most prominent video game companies such as Konami and Hudson Soft.
-Game series like Metal Gear, Bomberman and Valis began with games first released on MSX computers.
+Prior to the advent and subsequent huge furore of Nintendo's Famicom game console, MSX computers were the leading business platform for more popular Japanese video game companies such as Konami and Hudson Soft.
+These game series like Metal Gear, Bomberman and Valis started with games that were first released on MSX computers.

 DiskROM (16 KB) (optional)

-The memory manager maintains 4 MB of address space for each of the 4 slots (RAM, ROM and & nbsp; etc.)
+The memory manager maintains 4 MB of address space for each of the 4 slots (RAM, ROM, etc.)

 Video RAM: 128 KB (sometimes 64 KB or 192 KB)

-Sprites: 32, 16 colors, up to 8 sprites per image line
+Sprites: 32, 16 colors, up to 8 sprites per line of the image

 3 channels + noise